yvesbou/rareskills_week_01/README.md

 ### Questions

+- Do operator face any restrictions on how to use the tokens?
 - Update existing ERC20 with ERC777, is that possible?
+  - yes, ERC777 is backwards compatible
 - vs code complains about my inheritdoc natspec comment

 ### Open Challenges

+## ERC-1363

+### Observations

 ## Foundry with Soldeer Template